nicolasAmat/uSMPT/README.md

 + *A property specification language*, that is a formalism to describe the properties.
 Different temporal logics can be used, such as LTL (Linear Temporal Logic) or CTL (Computation Tree Logic).
 + *A behavioral specification language*, that is a formalism to describe the system and its behavior.
 A model-checker can work with different formalisms, such as networks of automata, process calculi, Petri net, and many others.
 + *A verification technique*, that is a method to prove that the system satisfies the given properties or return a counter-example if it is not the case.
-Besides "traditional" enumerative or automata-based techniques, two main approaches can be found: a first one based on the use of decision diagrams (such as Binary Decision Diagrams); and a second one based on an encoding into a SAT problem.
+Besides "traditional" enumerative or automata-based techniques, two main approaches can be found: a first one based on the use of decision diagrams (such as Binary Decision Diagrams); and a second one based on an encoding into a SAT (or SMT) problem.

 ### 1.2 - Petri Nets